NguyenDucManhDOE247/deha/README.md

 - **Frontend**
   - HTML5 with Django templates
-  - CSS3 with custom styling
+  - CSS3 with custom styling and animations
   - JavaScript for interactive features
   - Bootstrap 5 for responsive design
   - Font Awesome icons